-If you can't go to a particular website, try a few different ones to see if they work.
+If you can't go to a particular website (like dongknowstech.com) or a service (such as Netflix), the first thing to do is try a few different ones to see if they work.

 Which Wi-Fi network you’re using?

-That’s right.
-Ensure your device connects to the correct Wi-Fi network (and not one of your neighbors, for example.)
+This can also be a frustrating case.
+Your device must be connected to the correct Wi-Fi network and not one of your neighbors, for example.

-Connecting to a wrong Wi-Fi network will cause local tasks, like printing or file sharing, to fail.
-That’s not to mention, well, you’ll be troubleshooting something that’s not necessarily broken.
+Connecting to the wrong Wi-Fi network will cause local tasks — such as network printing or file sharing — to fail.
+Most importantly, you'd be troubleshooting the wrong network.

-Indeed.
-Check to make sure all the cables and wires are plugged in properly and intact — not cut, broken, or chewed up by pets.
+This issue can be relatively rare, but it doesn't hurt to ensure all the cables and wires are plugged in properly and intact --- not cut, broken, or chewed up by pets.

-All hardware devices (router, modem, gateway, switches, etc.) need to be plugged into power and turned on.
+All hardware devices (router, modem, ONT, gateway, switches, etc.) must be plugged into power and turned on.
 At the very least, you should see some lights coming out of them.